SimpleVictor/online-ninja-fight-game/README.md

-## Online Ninja Game
+## Online Ninja Game - Play with your friends!
+No friends?
+You can still play!

 [Demo it here](https://online-ninja-game.herokuapp.com/)

-- AngularJS
-- Express
-- SocketIO

-<p><strong>Play this online game with your friends!
-Of course you would have to deploy it to some cloud.
-You can test that it works by opening up another browser and going to the same url</strong></p>

 ### Install dependencies
 1. `npm install`